liuhh02/hackviolet-gcp/README.md

 ## hackviolet-gcp ##
-Repository for [hackviolet](https://devpost.com/software/beautifly) using Google Cloud Platform's AI APIs with Nodejs.
+Repository for [HackViolet 2021](https://devpost.com/software/beautifly) using Google Cloud Platform's AI APIs with Nodejs.
 Uses Cloud Vision API for OCR, Cloud Voice API for Speech Recognition and Cloud Natural Language API for Sentiment Analysis.

 ocr.js & multerLogic.js are required to run the OCR